 The Foundation syllabus has been changed, this will entail more than a weekend to cover the new items on the syllabus.

 It will no longer be possible to cover the entire package in less than 2 days along with a further day for practical assessments & the exam.

 It will take a little while for the trainers to become comfortable with the new syllabus.
 Please bear with us.

 Pass or Fail ?

-After you have sat the exam, the invigilators will check your paper on the night and tell you your mark (Foundation and Intermediate only).
-This is only an indicative mark which has to be confirmed when the papers get marked at RSGB headquarters.
+After you have sat the exam, the invigilators will check your paper on the night and tell you your mark, this is only an indicative mark which has to be confirmed when the papers get marked at RSGB headquarters.